Glimesh/glimesh.tv/lib/glimesh_web/templates/about/faq.html.md

 ##### How does Glimesh plan to implement new features created by the community?

 We want to make sure we have a very clear standard on how feature development works.
-All large features should start with some sort of spec or document that is well throughout and researched before developing against it.
+All large features should start with some sort of spec or document that is well thought out and researched before developing against it.

 ##### Will Glimesh have a feature like Mixplay?